blackbaud/skyux-monorepo-playground/libs/components/ag-grid/README.md

-# components-ag-grid
+# ag-grid

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test components-ag-grid` to execute the unit tests.
+Run `nx test ag-grid` to execute the unit tests.